The Auditor's Role in Internal Controls

 Donald J. Kaiser

-Donald J. Kaiser, CPA, is a principal with McCarthy & Company, PC.
+Donald Kaiser, CPA, is a principal with McCarthy & Company, a leader in construction accounting.
 He is a member of the NJCPA.

 This article appeared in the May/June 2020 issue of New Jersey CPA magazine.
 Read the full issue.